thsutton/talk-dynamic-programming/presentation/outline.md

 In practice this means:

-- Given optimal solutions to all immediate sub-problems you can efficiently construct an optimal solution to your problem; and

-- It is worthwhile computing solutions to all sub-problems, working bottom to assemble them into a solution to the overall problem.
+- Solving a single "step" is efficient; and

+- It's worth keeping the solution to each step, because we'll be reusing the answers a *lot*.

 ## Dynamic programming

-Solving a single problem instance then requires:

-1. Finding all candidate sub-problem/s;

-2. Selecting the optimal sub-problem/s solutions; and

-3. Combining the selected sub-problem/s solutions.
+Generally dynamic programming algorithms share characteristics like these:

+1. Sub-problems are solved "smallest" first.

+1. The solutions are kept in a tableau of some sort (dimensions and shape depending on the problem).

+1. We work through the problems and eventually reach the end, where we have an optimal solution to the overall problem.

+In a handwave-y sense:

+1. We know we'll need the solution for every sub-problem;

+1. We know we'll need them many times (so it's worth keeping).

 ## Other approaches

 Dynamic programming can be contrasted with other approaches:

-- *Divide and conquer* algorithms have sub-problems which do not necessarily overlap; so solutions to sub-problems are not re-used.
+- *Divide and conquer* algorithms have sub-problems which do not necessarily overlap.

 - *Greedy* algorithms work top-down selecting *locally* best sub-problems; so the solutions aren't necessarily optimal.

 - *Memoisation* algorithms maintain a cache past results so they can short-circuit when the same problem is solved in future.
-This may or may not actually improve the efficiency of a particular instance.

 ## Actually programming